gaurav-nelson/github-action-markdown-link-check/README.md

 ### Scheduled runs
-In addition to checking links on every push, or pull requests, its also a good hygine to check for broken links regularly as well.
+In addition to checking links on every push, or pull requests, its also a good hygiene to check for broken links regularly as well.
 See [Workflow syntax for GitHub Actions - on.schedule](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#onschedule) for more details.